-“Some countries are now teaching us that they can rely 100% on renewables to obtain electricity for long periods of time,” says Kasper Moth-Poulsen of Chalmers University of Technology (Sweden).
+“Some countries are now teaching us that they can rely 100 percent on renewables to obtain electricity for long periods of time,” says Kasper Moth-Poulsen of Chalmers University of Technology (Sweden).
 “Part of the challenge is to find storage solutions that are very high-performance (for air and ground transport) or very low-cost and scalable (heating applications).”

 A question of economics

-One of the main challenges to increase the presence of these technologies is the cost, admit the specialists consulted.
+One of the main challenges to increasing the presence of these technologies is cost, admit the specialists consulted.
 Research groups such as the one led by Jessika Trancik at the Massachusetts Institute of Technology have among their main objectives to study how electricity produced from renewable sources can be economically competitive with that generated from conventional sources.

 “Our results suggest that technologies whose energy storage costs fall below $20 per kilowatt-hour can be applied to renewables,” explain Trancik and Micah S. Ziegler, a member of her lab.
-Other factors limiting the production of energy that is price competitive and of good quality in terms of resources for the development of storage technologies, they add, include both the “availability of materials” and their “productive scalability at speeds fast enough to support broad deployment over a given period of time.”
+Other factors limiting the production of energy that is price competitive and of good quality in terms of resources for storage technologies, they add, include both the “availability of materials” and their “productive scalability at speeds fast enough to support broad deployment over a given period of time.”

-Specialists are reluctant to give specific time frames to see electrical systems powered by 100% clean energy, but they are willing to suggest a possible path forward.
+Specialists are reluctant to give specific time frames to see electrical systems powered by 100 percent clean energy, but they are willing to suggest a possible path forward.
 “Electrifying all energy sectors (heating and cooling of buildings, industry, vehicles) means significantly reducing energy demand, because we will use heat pumps and electric vehicles, which need a quarter of the energy required by their corresponding fossil fuels,” Jacobson maintains.
 “That way, it will be easier to match the energy demand to the supply.”

 Networks with artificial intelligence